CoffeaTeam/coffea-casa/docs/index.rst

 .. note::

-    ``Coffea-casa is`` a prototype: please if you had noticed a bug, we invite you to open an issue directly in GH issues: <https://github.com/CoffeaTeam/coffea-casa/>
+    ``Coffea-casa is`` a prototype: please if you had noticed a bug, we invite you to open an issue directly in GH: <https://github.com/CoffeaTeam/coffea-casa/>

-How to start to work with ``coffea-casa``:

 :doc:`setup`
     How to setup ``coffea-casa`` JH notebook.

-Configuration of ``coffea-casa`` AF together with Dask JupyterLab extension:

 :doc:`configuration`
-    Information on using Dask JupyterLab extension.
+    Configuration of ``coffea-casa`` AF together with Dask JupyterLab extension.

-Detailed information on the Python API:

 :doc:`api`
-    API documentation for ``coffea_casa`` module.
+  Detailed information on the Python API ``coffea_casa`` module.

 .. toctree::